 The solar market is growing fast.
 Isn’t it time you explored the possibilities?

 If you’re in business, it’s a good time to go solar.
 Demand is rising, costs are dropping and federal and state incentives allow businesses to start saving money as soon as they turn on their solar system.
 Owning a solar energy system is more feasible and rewarding than ever—and it’s a surefire way to achieve energy independence, reduce your carbon footprint, and save on utility bills.
-When you invest in renewable energy, you can expect extraordinary returns and a number of competitive advantages:
+When you invest in solar energy, you can expect extraordinary returns and a number of competitive advantages:

 Federal Government Tax Credit